wuscier/QuickNavigator/README.md

 # QuickNavigator
-enable you to find what you want very quickly
+enable you to find what you want on your PC very quickly